Tuancoolboy/lymphatic-vessel-segmentation/TECHNICAL_REPORT.md

 1.  **Binary Cross-Entropy (BCE) Loss:** A standard loss for binary classification tasks.
 2.  **Dice Loss:** Directly optimizes the Dice Score (F1-score), which is a common metric for segmentation tasks as it is robust to class imbalance.
 3.  **Boundary Loss:** A custom loss term that penalizes errors at the boundaries of the vessels.
 This encourages the model to produce sharper and more precise edges.
+4.  **Deep Supervision Loss:** The total training loss is a weighted sum of the losses calculated at the main output and the auxiliary outputs, ensuring that intermediate layers also learn meaningful representations.

 ---